 FIRST, LET’S BE CLEAR ON THE GOAL OF AN INSURANCE COMPANY?

 Very simple.
 Like every other business, they MUST make money for their shareholders.
 This cannot be achieved if they pay out claims immediately and without question?
 So ignore all the diatribe in those commercials.
 They will pay you as slowly as they can, sometimes to their own detriment, but to the benefit of their current management team.

 Recognize what insurance companies are truly there for and hopefully will pay for… the big…… completely unavoidable….. catastrophe.

 A vast majority of the balance of incidents can be avoided, for you to win big by eliminating this misconception.

 In Costa Rica, one pays what is called Marchamo at the start of the year.
-It is a government fee, paid by everyone before January 1st of each year for your car license and your 3rd party liability coverage.
+It is a government fee, paid by everyone by January 1st of each year, for your car license and your 3rd party liability coverage.
 It is then up to the drivers to get their own collision coverage privately, for any damage to their vehicle.

 The problem is that most of the locals (affectionately calling themselves “TICOS”), cannot afford this and run with old cars, many dents, so you are on your own.